sirfonzie/INF2004_LAB4/README.md

 ## **INTRODUCTION**

-Embedded systems can interact with their surrounding environment in many ways.
-Whether sensing or actuating, there are two primary mechanisms initiating actions: event-triggered and time-triggered.
-In this lab, we will first learn how to use interrupts, the building blocks for event-triggered functionality.
-Lastly, we will build code that uses interrupts that the IR sensor can use as a wheel encoder.

-Subsequently, we shall learn how to use time-triggered events known as Timers.
-A timer is a specialised type of clock used to measure time intervals.
-A timer that counts from zero upwards for measuring the time elapsed is often called a stopwatch.
-It is a device that counts down from a specified time interval and generates a time delay.
+In the previous lab session, we learned that we can use interrupts to detect and react to requests from the GPIO and Timer.
+For GPIO, we can react when the GPIO pins change while for the Timer, we can invoke callback functions once the timer has lapsed.
 A timer can also be used as a counter that keeps track of the number of times a particular event or process occurred regarding a clock signal.
 It is used to count the events happening outside the microcontroller.
+However, this counter can also be configured to produce a pulse with a specific duty cycle known as pulse-width modulation (PWM).
+These PWM timers are commonly used for motion control and dimming LEDs.

+Typically, GPIO when configured as input is able to accept data as high, low, or edge-based signals.
+However, the world we live in doesn't always offer discrete data.
+Thus, we would also be looking at Analog-to-Digital Converter (ADC), which is an essential part of any embedded system.
+It helps to obtain **Analog** data (i.e. temperature, humidity, etc) that can’t be directly read on any microcontroller as they are in analog format.
+To read this type of analog data, we have to convert this analog data into a digital format via an ADC inside the microcontroller.

+Lastly, we will understand how we can use PWM to adjust the speed of the motor via the motor controller and incorporate ADC for the IR-based sensor in measuring contrast on the surface.

 ## **HARDWARE INTERRUPTS**